 Fern Study Group FormSignup form for the Fern Study Group that sends a notification to the Study Group leader.

-The Group’s newsletters are provided here as an archive.
-Several issues are not available in electronic form at present but will be added if copies are located.
 More recent Newsletters will be uploaded about a year in arrears, so that current Study Group members have privileged access to current content.

-These are a few internet and other resources on Australian ferns that might prove useful:
+These are a few internet and other resources on Australian ferns that might prove useful,

 - Bailey, F.M.
 (1892), Lithograms of the Ferns of Queensland.
 Brisbane: Government Printer.

 - Chaffey, C. (1999), Australian Ferns – Growing Them Successfully, Simon and Schuster Australia

 - Chaffey, C. (2002, revised 2003), A Field Guide to Australian Ferns, Vol. 1.
 Bangalow: Natureview Publications, sponsored by Southern Cross University.

 - Chaffey, C. (2003), A Field Guide to Australian Ferns, Vol. 2.
 Bangalow: Natureview Publications, sponsored by Southern Cross University.

 - Duncan, B.D. & Isaac, G. (1986, 1994), Ferns and allied plants of Victoria, Tasmania and South Australia: with distribution maps for the Victorian species.
 Carlton, Vic. : Melbourne University Press in association with Monash University.

 - Flora of Australia (1998), Volume 48: Ferns, Gymnosperms and Allied Groups.
 Melbourne: ABRS/CSIRO Australia.